ahmadalkawasmeh/Scrabble/README.md

 - AI Players can currently overwrite other letters on the board
 - Word scoring is not fully implemented for double/triple word scores & letter scores
 - Scoring does not include earning 50 points for using the player's entire tray
+- Issue where a blank tile cannot be removed from a Player's tray, so the player logically has an 8th blank tile (that cannot be used on the GUI)

 # Future Milestones